You are here: Urology Textbook > Surgery (procedures) > Ureterocutaneostomy

 Definition and Indications for Ureterocutaneostomy

-Ureterocutaneostomy is a simple heterotopic incontinent urinary diversion which can be constructed without using bowel [fig. ureterocutaneostomy and RPG of ureterocutaneostomy].
+Ureterocutaneostomy is a simple heterotopic incontinent urinary diversion that can be constructed without using the bowel [fig. ureterocutaneostomy and RPG of ureterocutaneostomy].
 The decisive disadvantage of ureterocutaneostomy is the frequent need for permanent ureteral splinting.

 Step-by-Step Surgical Techniques of Ureterocutaneostomy